PPindel/test-a-wheel/README.md

  ```
 11. Install ```pip3 install gunicorn``` and run ``` pip freeze > requirements.txt```
 12. Create a Procfile in the root directory and include ```web: gunicorn project_name.wsgi:applications```
-13. Generate a SECRET_KEY, add it to Heroku config vars.
+13. Generate a SECRET_KEY, and add it to Heroku config vars.
 14. Create env.py file (ensure it is included in .gitignore file) and add the SECRET_KEY & DATABASE_URL to environment variables:
 15. Edit settings.py to the below:
 ```python